 - Excellent Heat Retention: Cast iron skillets are known for their superior heat retention, which can result in evenly cooked and crispy cornbread with a beautifully browned crust.

-- Versatility: Cast iron skillets can be used both on the stovetop and in the oven, making them versatile kitchen tools.
+- Versatility: Cast iron skillets are versatile kitchen tools because they can be used on the stovetop and in the oven.

 - Unique Flavor: Baking cornbread in a well-seasoned cast iron skillet can impart a unique, slightly smoky flavor and enhance the crust.